ZdravkoHvarlingov/concurrent-image-components-java/README.md

 At the end of the day it really depends what kind of problem we are solving - if we are processing landscape images probably the color or grayscale approaches are better.
 But if the image is quite more simple, maybe it is better to make it binary(coins counting for example).

+### Image quantization
+In the second version of the project an image quantization technique is introduced utilizing K Means algorithms.
+The idea is to first compress the colorful image to several colors and afterwards convert it to grayscale as before.
+In overall one more intermediate step is added.

 ## Java implementation and usage
 ### Python attempt
 Since python is much better integrated with OpenCV and easy to use, the first implementation tried using it.